MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Pages.md

 1. Click **Default studio template**.
 You should see that this page uses the **Default studio template** web template.

 1. Click **Default studio template**.
-You should see the source for the web template** web template.
+You should see the source for the web template.

 1. In the left-hand navigation, select **Web Templates**.
 You should see many web templates.